PrimaveraDeveloper/lithium/dir/common/specs/cs-spec-2.0.md

 # Certificates Service (CS) Specification v2.0

 The Certificates Service provides a centralized store for certificates used by applications.

-This cloud store allows managing the certificates lifetimes and pushing updates automatically to the applications that use them without requiring to update those applications.
+This cloud store allows managing the certificates lifetimes and pushing updates automatically to the applications that use them without the need to update those applications.

 ## Certificates

-Certificates retrieved by the Certificates Service are served as X509 certificates in a model called `X509Certificate` data with an instance of `X509Certificate2` inside.
+Certificates retrieved by the Certificates Service are served in a data object that contains the certificate bytes along with additional metadata.

+> It is the responsibility of the client application to use the received certificate bytes to initialize the correct object (e.g. `X509Certificate2`) to manipulate the certificate.

+> Version 1.0 of the client library used to return an object containing a `X509Certificate2`.
+This behavior was discontinued in version 2.0.
+This option was adopted to allow the client application to create the certificate object in the manner most appropriate for its use of the certificate.

 ## Caching